The limit of large mass monopoles: Introduction

-As a consequence, the function $\lvert\Phi\rvert^2$ is subharmonic, and so, has no local maxima.
-In particular, if $X$ was to be a compact manifold without boundary, then $\vert \Phi \vert^2$ would be constant and $\text{d}_A \Phi =0= \text{d}_A^* F_A$, in which case $A$ would be a Yang--Mills connection.
-Thus, if one is to study irreducible YMH configurations, meaning those with $\text{d}_A \Phi \neq 0$, the manifold $X$ must be noncompact\footnote{Other options would be to work on manifolds with (nonempty) boundary and/or to consider singular YMH configurations}.\\ YMH configurations, more specifically monopoles, have been focus of intense study in conformally flat manifolds such as $\mathbb{R}^3$ (some of the earlier references in the mathematics literature are \cite{Taubes1982,Jaffe1980,Atiyah88}) and $\mathbb{R}^2 \times S^1$ (see for example \cite{Cherkis2001,Cherkis2002,Foscolo2016}), as in these cases the moduli spaces of monopoles are (noncompact) Hyperk\"ahler manifolds.
-In more general geometries, Braam \cite{Braam1989} considered monopoles on asymptotically hyperbolic manifolds, while Floer \cite{Floer1995,Floer1995} and Ernst \cite{Ernst1995} studied monopoles on asymptotically Euclidean (AE) ones, which are natural generalizations of the $\mathbb{R}^3$ situation.
-A further generalization of the $\mathbb{R}^3$ situation, which contains the AE case as a subcase, is that of asymptotically conical (AC) manifolds, \cite{Kottke}, \cite{oliveira2016monopoles}.
-These are complete Riemannian manifolds which outside of a compact set are asymptotic to a metric cone over a closed $2$-dimensional Riemannian manifold, say $N^2$.
-In this paper we will be considering the case when $N$ is connected, i.e. the case when $X$ has only one end.\\
+As a consequence, the function $\lvert\Phi\rvert^2$ is subharmonic and therefore has no local maxima.
+In particular, if $X$ were compact and without boundary, then $\lvert\Phi\rvert^2$ would be constant and $\text{d}_A\Phi=0=\text{d}_A^*F_A$, in which case $A$ would be a Yang--Mills connection.
+Thus, if one is to study irreducible YMH configurations, meaning those with $\text{d}_A\Phi\neq0$, the manifold $X$ must be noncompact.\footnote{Other options would be to work on manifolds with nonempty boundary and/or to consider singular YMH configurations.} YMH configurations, more specifically finite energy monopoles, have been the focus of intense study in conformally flat manifolds such as $\mathbb{R}^3$ (some of the earlier references in the mathematics literature are \cites{Taubes1982,Jaffe1980,Atiyah88}) and $\mathbb{R}^2\times S^1$ (see, for example, \cites{Cherkis2001,Cherkis2002,Foscolo2016}), as in these cases the corresponding moduli spaces are (noncompact) Hyperk\"ahler manifolds.
+In more general geometries, Braam \cite{Braam1989} considered monopoles on asymptotically hyperbolic manifolds, while Floer \cite{Floer1995} and Ernst \cite{Ernst1995} studied monopoles on asymptotically Euclidean (AE) ones, which are natural generalizations of the $\mathbb{R}^3$ situation.
+A further generalization of the $\mathbb{R}^3$ situation, containing the AE case as a subcase, is provided by asymptotically conical (AC) manifolds; see \cites{Kottke,oliveira2016monopoles}.
+These are complete Riemannian manifolds that, outside a compact set, are asymptotic to a metric cone over a closed $2$-dimensional Riemannian manifold, say $N^2$.
+We consider the case in which $N$ is connected; equivalently, the case in which $X$ has only one end.

-In an AC manifold one can fix a smooth distance function $\rho:X \rightarrow \mathbb{R}^+_0$, whose level sets exhaust $X$, and are diffeomeorphic to $N$ for large enough $\rho$.
-Then, for a monopole $(A,\Phi)$, the finiteness of $\mathscr{E}_X(A,\Phi)$ can be shown to be equivalent (see \cite{Jaffe1980}, \cite{taubes2014magnetic} and \cite{oliveira2014thesis}) to the existence of a constant $m \in \mathbb{R}^+$ such that